 What is child support for?

-- children of separated parents get the financial support that both their parents are responsible for providing
+- both parents are responsible for providing child support

 - payments of child support are made regularly and on time